RossAscends/STMP/README.md

   - `Name` - What is displayed as the character's name in the chat.
   - `Description` - What goes into the prompt at either the top, or at D4 if 'D4 Char Defs' box is checked.
   - `First Message` - What gets auto-inserted into a new chat with that character.
-- `Save` will update the character defintions.
+- `Save` will update the character definitions.
 - `Close` will close the popup with no changes.

 >What about Personality, Scenario, and Example Messages?

 - Personality and Scenario are outdated distinctions without a meaningful purpose, and should be incorporated into the Description.
 - Example Message can also be incorporated into the Description.
-We reccomend doing so in the form of AliChat.
+We recommend doing so in the form of AliChat.

 >What about v2 Card Spec values?